rodlie/animsvg/README.md

 ## Contribute

 We accept any contributions, big or small.
-Before submitting a PR/MR it's recommended that you communicate with the developers first (on [GitHub](https://github.com/friction2d/friction/issues) or [Codeberg](https://codeberg.org/friction/friction/issues)).
+Before submitting a pull request it's recommended that you communicate with the developers first (on [GitHub](https://github.com/friction2d/friction/issues) or [Codeberg](https://codeberg.org/friction/friction/issues)).

-It's always preferred to submit PR's against the `main` branch.
+It's always preferred to submit pull requests against the `main` branch.

 ## Branches and versions